Edit

 Dynamic profiles in Windows Terminal

-Windows Terminal will automatically create Windows Subsystem for Linux (WSL) and PowerShell profiles for you if you have these shells installed on your machine.
-This makes it easier for you to have all of your shells included in the terminal without having to locate their executable files.
-These profiles are generated with the source property, which tells the terminal where to locate the proper executable.
+Windows Terminal automatically creates Windows Subsystem for Linux (WSL) and PowerShell profiles if you install these shells on your machine.
+This feature makes it easier for you to include all of your shells in the terminal without having to locate their executable files.
+The terminal generates these profiles with the source property, which tells the terminal where to find the proper executable.

-Upon installing the terminal, it will set PowerShell as your default profile.
+When you install the terminal, it sets PowerShell as your default profile.
 To learn how to change your default profile, visit the Startup page.

 Windows Terminal dynamic profiles Configuration: Light Theme

-Regardless of whether a new shell is installed before or after your terminal installation, the terminal will create a new profile for the newly installed shell.
+Regardless of whether you install a new shell before or after your terminal installation, the terminal creates a new profile for the newly installed shell.

 Hide a profile